tmtsoftware/esw/docs/src/main/technical/apps/getting-apps.md

 ## 3. Starting CSW Services

 Often when using an ESW application for development, it is necessary to also run one or more CSW services such as Location Service, Event Service, etc. The CSW documentation provides the information needed to start CSW services @extref[here](csw:commons/apps).

-## 4. Getting ESW Apps
+## 4. Install and Run ESW Apps

 `cs install` command will be used to install executables/launchers of each of ESW apps.
+**This Step varies for each application.
+Each app section explains installation and running procedure in detail.**

 For example following command shows installation for agent app,
 ```bash
 cs install agent-app:<version | SHA>
 ```

-Each app section explains installation and running procedure in detail.